2018 Champions League of Darts

 The 2018 Paddy Power Champions League of Darts was the 3rd annual staging of the tournament, organised by the Professional Darts Corporation.
-It took place from 22–23 September 2018 at the Brighton Centre, Brighton.
+It took place from 22 to 23 September 2018 at the Brighton Centre, Brighton.

 The defending champion Mensur Suljović lost 4–11 against Gary Anderson in the semi-final; a rematch of the 2017 final.

 Anderson went on to win his first Champions League title by defeating compatriot Peter Wright 11–4 in the final.
 It was Anderson's 10th major title and 8th in the PDC.
 It was also Anderson's 3rd major title of the season after winning that year's UK Open and World Matchplay.

-A noticeable controversy was the walk-ons before the group match between Simon Whitlock and Peter Wright, where Wright's walk-on music, "Don't Stop the Party" by Pitbull, was played when Whitlock walked onto the stage, instead of his own track, "Down Under" by Men at Work.
+A notable moment was the walk-ons before the group match between Simon Whitlock and Peter Wright, where Wright's walk-on music, "Don't Stop the Party" by Pitbull, was played when Whitlock walked onto the stage, instead of his own track, "Down Under" by Men at Work.
 Whitlock performed Wright's renowned sidestep dance across the stage, causing much laughter on stage and in the crowd.
 Wright subsequently walked on to his own music, and the Pitbull track was played twice.